UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 --------------------------------------
 Use Case
 ^^^^^^^^
 This XPath is used once in the Charles Dabney collection.
+It provides an authority, a valueURI, and string value, in this single case, for the University of Tennessee's Special Collections.

 Justification
 ^^^^^^^^^^^^^